-The same approach to indexation has also been modelled more recently in the same Treasury paper referred to above.50 Based on the assumptions used in that paper, if the face value of NZS payments were to increase at the average rate of wage and CPI growth, those payments would increase by 0.75 per cent of GDP less on average per year (at 2.75 per cent) than would be the case under the status quo.
+The same approach to indexation has also been modelled more recently in the same Treasury paper referred to above.
+Based on the assumptions used in that paper, if the face value of NZS payments were to increase at the average rate of wage and CPI growth, those payments would increase by 0.75 per cent of GDP less on average per year (at 2.75 per cent) than would be the case under the status quo.

 It is clear that a change to indexation of NZS has the potential to achieve considerable savings, and enhance the fiscal sustainability of the scheme.
-However, such a change could lead to increases in income poverty among older New Zealanders unless some of the savings were redirected to prevent that from happening.51 In other words, redistribution of some current expenditure on NZS away from those who are doing well in retirement to those who are doing less well and are most at risk of falling into poverty (this may include those most at risk of arriving at retirement in a poor state).
+However, such a change could lead to increases in income poverty among older New Zealanders unless some of the savings were redirected to prevent that from happening.
+In other words, redistribution of some current expenditure on NZS away from those who are doing well in retirement to those who are doing less well and most at risk of falling into poverty (this may include those most at risk of arriving at retirement in a poor state).
 This would be fair in the sense that NZS was originally set at a level that assumed that most people would have largely cleared their mortgage before retirement, so did not have to pay rent or mortgage principal and interest out of NZS.

-The mechanism for redistribution would need further consideration outside this Review, but would most likely involve the welfare system or creative approaches to the provision of housing for some groups of older people.
+The mechanism for redistribution would need further consideration outside this review, but would most likely involve the welfare system or creative approaches to the provision of housing for some groups of older people.

-A change of this nature would promote more equity within the retired generation and go some way to avoid the winners versus losers scenario discussed in section one.
-Conversely, it might be seen to be unfair to those groups who have saved for their retirement - a form of cohort means testing.
+A change of this nature would promote more equity within the retired generation and go some way to avoid the 'winners and losers' scenario discussed in Section One.
+Conversely, it might be seen to be unfair to those groups who have saved for their retirement - a form of 'cohort means testing'.
 But the change would need to be considered in the context of what is happening in the rest of the retirement income framework.
-As the new form of indexation of NZS took effect.
-KiwiSaver balances would also be growing, with higher income earners accumulating greater levels of retirement savings.
+As the proposed new form of indexation of NZS took effect, KiwiSaver balances would also be growing, with higher income earners accumulating greater levels of retirement savings.
 Thus any disadvantage suffered by better-off cohorts would to some extent be cancelled out.
-The inclusion of KiwiSaver in the mix adds further weight to the need to maximise the scheme's membership, level of engagement and connection to the overall retirement income framework.
+The inclusion of KiwiSaver in the mix adds further weight to the need to maximise the schemes' membership, level of engagement and connection to the overall retirement income framework.
 Ideally, the rate of growth of KiwiSaver funds would match the rate at which change happens in NZS.

-This leads to another inseparable condition of any change in indexation: greater investment would have to be made in research to monitor both trends in KiwiSaver and the actual impacts on living standards and wellbeing (however measured) among older New Zealanders.
+This leads to another inseparable condition of any change in indexation; greater investment would have to be made in research to monitor both trends in KiwiSaver and the actual impacts on living standards and wellbeing (however measured) among older New Zealanders.
 Given such investment in research, the three-yearly reviews of retirement income policy would be better placed to make recommendations on whether modifications were needed in the indexation formula, so as to avoid negative impacts.

-This proposal for a lower rate of indexation and switching of savings is a way of achieving fiscal savings and increased equity without compromising the citizenship dividend or principles of universal access to NZS at a flat rate.
-There is, however, a political risk that future governments will not apply savings to areas of greater need.
-Of all the proposals in the discussion document, the one to change the method of indexing NZS was the only one to receive consistently negative feedback, due mainly to concerns about the risks that had been identified in the document.
-The Commissioner has therefore decided that more work is required to establish whether or not a change in the indexation of NZS is a viable course of action, has amended the relevant recommendation and will report further in due course.
+This proposal for a lower rate of indexation and switching of savings is a way of achieving fiscal savings and increased equity without compromising the 'citizenship dividend' or principles of universal access to NZS at a flat rate.
+There is, however, a political risk that future governments will not apply savings to areas of greater need, and this would have to be continually addressed through the threeyearly review process.

-GREATER

-INVESTMENT WOULD

-HAVE TO BE MADE
+GREATER INVESTMENT WOULD HAVE TO BE MADE IN RESEARCH.

-IN RESEARCH.

-50 Law (2013)
+Law (2013)